• Skip to primary navigation

 How to Increase Feedback in an Automated Phone Survey

-Every good business understands the importance of market research.
-One way to obtain feedback from your customers is to hear what they think about the quality of customer service.
-Yet, how can a survey be conducted?
+Every good business understands the importance of customer feedback.
+A common reason to obtain feedback from your customers is to hear what they think about the quality of customer service.
+This is where automated voice surveys by phone are the perfect solution.

 1. Why are You Conducting a Survey?